iamnotgabriel/courses-notebook/kafka/08-kafka-producers.md

 partitions to topic would change the partition of a given key.
 The Round robin is used when the message is null (to equally distribute messages) in the partitions.

+### Timestamp
+Timestamp of the message can be set with two strategies:
+0. Create Time: producer sets the timestamp (default)
+1. Append Log Time: broker overwrites the producer timestamp with another value to change the strategy use `message.timestamp.type` on the broker server (0 or 1) .